Inclusio-Community/JIM_previewer/README.md

 - **Robust JIM Validation**: Preflight normalization, error/warning reporting, and spec compliance checks for JIM metadata
 - **SVG Accessibility Audit**: Analyzes ARIA, roles, labels, keyboard navigation, and accessibility attributes
 - **Interactive Visualization**: Click or focus SVG elements to inspect JIM mappings, behaviors, and accessibility info
+- **Shape behavior overlays**: Renders shapes declared by JIM behavior payloads (rect, circle, ellipse, line, polygon, polyline, path) as focusable, keyboard-accessible overlays.
+Overlays respect author-provided style hints (stroke, fill, stroke-width, opacity), can be toggled with the Show/Hide overlays control, and are surfaced in the Selectors / Inventory panels as "Shape Behaviors" for quick inspection.
 - **Selector List Panel**: Displays all JIM selectors and visually indicates which are mapped by behaviors (including wildcards and compound selectors)
 - **Detailed Analysis Panel**: Shows validation results, orphaned selectors, facet coverage, and a categorized inventory of SVG elements
 - **Advanced Selector Support**: Handles wildcards, descendant, and compound CSS selectors in behavior mapping